FC Astana: Post Stoilov years: (2018–)

 On the same day as Stoilov was announced as the new manager of Kazakhstan, 1 March 2018, Grigori Babayan was announced as the Astana's interim manager.
 On 1 June 2018, Astana announced Roman Hryhorchuk as the club's new manager.
 On 17 August 2018, Hryhorchuk left Astana on compassionate leave with Grigori Babayan again stepping in as Caretaker Manager.
 Astana announced on 3 January 2019 that Hryhorchuk would return to lead the team after missing the second half of the 2018 season due to family reasons.

 On 14 January 2019, Paul Ashworth was announced as the new executive director of FC Astana.

 Hryhorchuk left Astana by mutual consent on 13 January 2020.
 The following day, 14 January 2020, Michal Bílek was announced as the new head coach of Astana.

 On 18 February 2020, Astana revealed a new logo to commemorate 10-years of the club.

-On 26 August 2020, with Astana 2nd in the league and having just being knocked out of the UEFA Champions League, Michal Bílek was sacked as manager, with Executive Director Paul Ashworth taking over in a caretaker capacity.
-Ashworth his role as caretaker manager and Executive Director by mutual consent on 7 October 2020.
-Two days later, 9 October, David Loria was announced as the clubs new Executive Director.
+On 26 August 2020, with Astana 2nd in the league and having just been knocked out of the UEFA Champions League, Michal Bílek was sacked as manager, with Executive Director Paul Ashworth taking over in a caretaker capacity.
+Ashworth his role as caretaker manager and executive director by mutual consent on 7 October 2020.
+Two days later, 9 October, David Loria was announced as the clubs new executive director.
 On 16 October 2020, former captain Andrey Tikhonov was appointed as the clubs new manager.

 On 5 November 2021, Astana announced the departure of Andrey Tikhonov as their manager, with Srđan Blagojević being announced as the clubs new head coach on 21 November 2021.
 On 13 September 2022, Blagojević left Astana by mutual consent to become Head Coach of Debreceni, with Grigori Babayan returning to the club as their new Head Coach.

+Astana qualified for the UEFA Europa Conference League group stage in the 2023–24 season and finished 3rd in their group.